wrattler/wrattler-design/data-store/data-store.md

 The semantics of data frames as understood by R and Python is rather impoverished.
 What is known in these systems is roughly that each column has a particular "primitive type” -- for example, string, float, integer, and possibly Boolean.

-Real-world data contain a greater richness of meaning than these representations support.[^types-in-R]
+Real-world data contain a greater richness of meaning than these
+$\nu$ are the identity maps)representations support.

-[^types-in-R]: FIXME: Say something about R class mechanism.
-Is there something
-    equivalent in Pandas?
+FIXME: Say something about R class mechanism.
+Is there something equivalent in Pandas?

 ### The meaning of primitive types